Web Archive (file format): Converting for other browsers

 Workarounds to allow the file to be viewed in other browsers are possible, though specific webpage contents may hinder this process.
 This requires one of the free tools WebArchive Folderizer (for OS X 10.2 and higher) or WebArchive Extractor (for OS X 10.4.3 and higher).
 Webarchives can be converted to WARC using the National Library of Norway's Warchaeology set of tools.

 Alternatives

 MAFF is an open format (with a published specification) that enables saving of whole webpages in a single file.
-It is currently supported by Firefox, using an extension.
+It was supported by Firefox, using an extension.
 Other web browsers use the MHTML format or do the equivalent by saving a directory of inline resources (usually images) alongside the HTML file, sometimes compressed, like the .war format used by Konqueror (tar+gzip or tar+bzip2).
 Safari does not support these alternative archive formats.

 For archiving entire websites, the Internet Archive has developed the Web ARChive (WARC) format which was standardized by ISO.

 HTMLD (HTML Directory) is a NeXT-developed format for saving web pages and their dependencies in a bundle that may also be served by a web server.

 Chrome offers the "webpage, complete" format which saves the page with a folder containing the required resources.